SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-integration-framework.md

 ## Integration framework file formats

 Both the integration definition file and the action definition file are YAML files.
 The following sections highlight the formats for each file type.
-The [Example files](#example-files) section contains samples of completed integration definition and action definition files as a reference.
+[Example files](#example-files) below contains samples of completed integration definition and action definition files as a reference.
+To see YAML files used in a working integration, see [Configure a custom integration](/docs/cse/automation-service/automation-service-examples#advanced-example-configure-a-custom-integration).

 ### Integration definition file format